Biography

 a deceased friar whom Nicholas had known.
 Fra Pellegrino revealed that

-he was in purgatory and begged Nicholas to offer Mass for him and for
+he was in Purgatory and begged Nicholas to offer Mass for him and for

 other suffering souls so that they might be set free.
 For the next seven